 Seeds contain perfectly proportioned packets of fats, carbohydrates, protein and nutrients.
 Nature designed seeds to give the plant everything needed to germinate and survive.

-Unfortunately in the city these high-density nutrient sources can cause urban rats to thrive.
-If rodent thieves’ are allowed nighttime access to fattening foods they will breed more successfully.
+High-density nutrient sources cause urban rats to thrive.
+If rodent thieves’ are allowed consistent access to fattening foods they will set up a nest nearby.

 Yes, that’s right, if your bird feeders drop seed, you could have reproducing rats.

 Norway rats can create their own hiding places by digging large burrow networks.
 Oftentimes these sub-surface burrows originate from cracks or breaks in city sewer mains.

 Rat burrows have chambers for nesting & food storage — as pictured above.
 While you’re sleeping, rats steal & hoard large amounts of bird seed in their nests underground.